Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/MCP-Server.md

 ## Enable the server

-The MCP server is wired only when `mcp.enabled` is `true`.
-While off, there is no `/mcp` endpoint, no metadata, and no MCP beans are created.
+The MCP server runs only when `mcp.enabled` is `true`.
+While off, there is no `/mcp` endpoint and no MCP metadata.

 Turn it on either way: